Capo80/VaultFS/README.md

 This module should work on kernel 5 and 4, different kernel versions are not garanteed to work (and probably won't).
 It has been tested only on kernel 5.8 and 4.8 so the more likely inteval of working versions is \[4.8, 5.8\].

-The mkfs file does require the openssl ```libssl-dev``` to be compiled.
+The mkfs file does requires the openssl ```libssl-dev``` package to be compiled.

 ### The hard way

 Enter the src folder and run: ```make```

-The MakeFile will create a RansomFS formatted test image in the current folder name ```test.img```
+The MakeFile will create a VaultFS formatted test image in the current folder name ```test.img```

 Default size for the test image is 1GB, to change it edit the "IMAGESIZE" variable in the Makefile.

 After this we can insert the module and mount the filesystem with the file on a virtual block device with:

 ```
-insmod ransomfs.ko
+insmod vaultfs.ko
-mount -o loop -t ransomfs test.img <directory>
+mount -o loop -t vaultfs test.img <directory>
 ```

 The File System will be mounted with the defult password ```1234```, to umount we need to call the "umount_ctl" syscall with this password, so run: